idfy-io/docs/apidocs.md

 }
 ```

-## Request IDs
+## Http Response headers
+All API request have some standard http headers theese are:
+* X-Idfy-Environment: (test or prod) this header tells you if you are talking to the test or the production environment.
+* X-Idfy-AccountId: The Idfy accountID for the request.
-Each API request has an associated request identifier.
+* RequestId: Each API request has an associated request identifier.
 You can find this value in the response headers, under Request-Id.
 You will also be able to use this to search in the logs in the Idfy dashboard.
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.

 # API Authentication
 This API uses OAuth2 for authentication the requests.
 OAuth2 - an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
 Be sure to use client_credentials as grant type when connecting to this API.